TVC Rocket Development

 I started with a master sketch that had all the geometry I would need to reference, and then split the TVC into 3 main parts.
 The first part is the servo mount, the second is the gimbal interface, and the third is the motor mount.

-Master sketch
+Master Sketch

 I started with the servo mount as that’s where all the motion comes from.
 This was more difficult than I imagined to start with, and the placement really confused me for the first day.
 It definitely made more sense as I finished the first iteration and realized I had it completely wrong.